What is defamation of character?

 Although defamation of character is still a widely popular action that public figures take, there has been recent action taken to mitigate some of the willy nilly with which suits are filed.

 The Defamation Act of 2013, passed in the U.K. in April 2013, aims to make claims harder to prove by detailing the requirements to prove what serious harm means for the plaintiff’s reputation.
-If the offensive statement can be proven to be a lie, it had to have also been harmful in order to hold water in the court.
+If the offensive statement can be proven to be a lie, it must have also been harmful to hold water in the court.

 In the U.S., most states require that a statement of retraction be requested from the accused, and only if the accused (the defendant) does not produce such a statement will the case proceed.